DragonL40/logseq/pages/proteins.md

 - The most structurally complex molecules known...
 	- Vary extensively in structure, enabling their diverse functions
 	- each protein has a unique three-dimensional shape.
+- proteins are constructed from amino acids.
+- nearly every dynamic function of a living being depends on proteins